 Her 2018 season featured several rare and new works in addition to the standard repertoire.
 In the fall, Alyssa originated the role of Clover in the world premiere of Theodore Christman’s A Metamorphosis, a portrayal for which she was praised for her “endearing charm” and “glittery tones and demeanor” (OperaWire).
 In June, Capitol Opera Harrisburg revived Arthur Penn’s forgotten operetta Rose of the Danube, starring Alyssa as the titular Rose.
 That spring Alyssa joined ActorsNET of Bucks County as Mrs. Nordstrom for their run of A Little Night Music.
 Alyssa’s 2018 season closed just as her 2017 season did: as a soloist in Bucks County Gilbert & Sullivan Society’s sing-along Messiah concert.

-Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Laguna Hills, California, as well as singing and dancing in Pacific Opera Project’s 1950s production.
-She will return to Capitol Opera in July 2017 as Musetta in Puccini’s beloved La bohème.
+Alyssa began her 2017 season with back-to-back productions of Donizetti’s L’elisir d’amore, appearing as Adina in a concert version with Capitol Opera in Orange County, California, as well as singing and dancing in Pacific Opera Project’s 1950s-themed production of the same opera.
+She joined Capitol Opera again in July 2017 to portray Musetta in Puccini’s beloved La bohème.

 When she’s not singing, Alyssa works as a graphic designer specializing in posters and event programs for operas and recitals.
-A merging of her passions for music and design, Alyssa also maintains two online stores: “Vocal Rest Apparel” and “Musicisms,” featuring designs geared primarily toward fellow singers and musicians.
-Alyssa resides with her husband in Los Angeles, California.
+A merging of her passions for music and design, Alyssa also maintains the online store “Musicisms,” featuring designs geared primarily toward fellow musicians including the first-ever collection of “Vocal Rest Apparel.”
+Alyssa resides with her husband in Philadelphia, Pennsylvania.